gafrong/codingo-new/README.md

 ### When a new order is submitted, notify the restaurant owner with an email

-Trigger : Custom Object - New instance
+Trigger : Webhook - Catch

 Action: Email - Send Email